 Admission to the College is offered on a selective basis.
 To be considered for admission, candidates must submit an application and fee, official high school or GED transcripts, scores of the ACT or SAT examination, a teacher's recommendation, a writing sample and a summary of school and community activities.
-B-W requires that applicants have earned either a diploma from an accredited high school or the GED Certificate.
+B-W requires that applicants have earned either a diploma from an accredited high school or the GED Certificate prior to enrolling at the College.
 Students who have been home schooled should consult with the Office of Admission.